LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W04-D1-Loops.md

 }
 ```

-How many times will the loop execute?
+- How many times will the loop execute?

-What is the scope of `i`?
+- What is the scope of `i`?
+- What is the scope of `result`?

-What will the final value of `i` be?
+- What will the final value of `i` be?

+### Omitting parts of the for loop header

 ------